genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 CNKSR3

 Anything catch your eye?
-Actually, lots to catch the eye here---perhaps too much.
+Actually, lots to catch the eye here--perhaps too much.

-The gene/\'protein that most of you will catch is **OPRM1**---the mu opioid receptor.
+The gene/\'protein that most of you will catch is **OPRM1**--the mu opioid receptor.

-Variants in this gene and locus are definitely controllers of morphine response---particularly so in the BXD mouse family (Paige Lemen, Hao Chen, Guy Mittleman, and Price Dickson have a strong abstract on this at the upcoming 2021 NIDA Genetics meeting).
+Variants in this gene and locus are definitely controllers of morphine response--particularly so in the BXD mouse family (Paige Lemen, Hao Chen, Guy Mittleman, and Price Dickson have a strong abstract on this at the upcoming 2021 NIDA Genetics meeting).
 Also true in *Homo sapiens* based on initial GWAS analysis.\